kanbanyte/sepb/assessments/test_report.md

 Those particular changes being cosmetic/naming convention related rather than major issues with code or choices made around the project.

 # Outcome
+The project evaluation with a focus on critical sections yielded favourable results.\
+The system demonstrated effective item handling, despite occasional challenges posed by image disturbances.\
+Extensive testing covered vision-related, cobot-related, and integration features; ensuring a comprehensive examination.
+Functional test cases produced successful outcomes, and non-functional testing affirmed the system's reliability, positive client feedback, and safety.

+Clear pass/fail criteria provided transparent evaluation guidelines.
+At the product level, the system excelled in item handling and computer vision.
+Across testing stages, encompassing unit, integration, system, and acceptance testing;
+the project consistently met predefined criteria, affirming its readiness for deployment.